 The reliability of a system or component is defined as its capacity to carry out its intended functions under known circumstances for a predetermined amount of time.

 Digital managers, project managers, and other technology professionals rely on software reliability to help them determine how well systems function.
-It's essential to use reliability metrics to discover problems in software design.
-The metrics can be used to improve software product performance and development.

 Software reliability refers to a critical component of computer system availability, indicating whether users can expect a software program to perform consistently.

 Software reliability is the likelihood that a software system will carry out its intended function in a specific environment for a specific number of input cases, presuming that the input and hardware are error-free.